 Suggested Substitution: Cornstarch, but not other starch like tapioca starch.

 Suggested Substitution: The best substitute is Mochiko, made from the same short-grain glutinous rice flour but processed differently to create a slightly different texture.

 Suggested Substitution: There is no exact substitution for this; however, you can make it from scratch following my Japanese Curry Roux tutorial.
 The homemade one is best!

 Meat + Fish + Protein

-- Daikon: For any simmered dishes, you can use turnips or other root vegetables that are available for a similar texture.
+Suggested substitution: For any simmered dishes, you can use turnips or other root vegetables with a similar texture.

-- Shiso: Unfortunately, there is no herb that tastes like shiso.
-Closest substitute is perilla leaf you can get in Korean grocery store.
+Suggested substitution: Unfortunately, there is no herb that tastes like shiso.
+The closest substitute is perilla leaf which you can get from a Korean grocery store.

 Suggested substitution: You can use American sweet potato (more orange color), but it’ll be less sweet.
 Adjust the sweetness with sugar, mirin, or other alternatives.